-There is a logical, simple, common sense reason to preparedness that 90% of people, for whatever reason, don’t seem to be able to grasp.
+There is a logical, simple, common sense idea behind preparedness that 90% of people, for whatever reason, don’t seem able to grasp.

 It is this:

-“If you decide to make preparations only when a storm looks imminent, you’ll find that everyone else will have had the same idea.
-So the demand for whatever you need to survive, will most likely have outstripped supply.”
+“If you put off preparing until a storm looks imminent, you’ll find everyone else will have had the same idea, so the demand for whatever you need to survive will most likely have outstripped supply.”

 Preparedness is having sufficient food, water and equipment to see you through in an emergency, when these items are not readily available through conventional methods.

-It’s a principal based on sound, practical common sense.
-In fact, in some countries, governments make it a legal requirement for their citizens to have at least 3 weeks of supplies in case they are faced with natural disasters.
+It is a simple and logical insurance policy based on sound, practical, common sense principals.
+In fact, in some countries, governments make it a legal requirement for their citizens to have at least 3 weeks of food and water supplies in case they are faced with natural disasters.